Peer Educator Volunteer Application Form

-Spending approximately two hours every week in the SVR office/virtually (remotely) to prepare for workshops and support the office.
+- Spend approximately two hours every week in the SVR office to prepare for workshops and support the office.

-Supporting at least three tables/events each semester (Outreach track)
+- Support at least three tables/events each semester.

-Facilitating at least one workshop every semester (possibly more, depending on demand and availability) (Facilitation & Outreach track)
+- Facilitate at least one workshop every semester (possibly more, depending on demand and availability).

-Peer Educators are invited to contribute to the development and implementation of programs for the following initiatives:
+- Contribute to the development and implementation of the following:

 - New Student Orientation Programs (NSOP)